ddnexus/pagy/README.md

 - Create an issue if anything should be improved/fixed
 - Submit a pull request to improve Pagy
+- Submit some cool extra
+- Submit your translation if your language is missing from the [dictionary file](https://github.com/ddnexus/pagy/blob/master/lib/locales/pagy.yml)
 - Write a Tutorial or a "How To" topic
-- Submit some cool extra

 ## Branches and Pull Requests